INSIGHT-Indictment details plan to steal Samsung secrets for Foxconn China project

 The indictment does not accuse Foxconn of wrongdoing.

+Samoo and HanmiGlobal were not accused of any wrongdoing in the indictment either.

 Samoo told Reuters it was not involved in any alleged activities laid out by prosecutors.
-Cho was not charged, and could not immediately be reached for comment.
+Its former employee Cho was not charged, and could not immediately be reached for comment.

 HanmiGlobal also said the allegation was linked to an individual and the firm had no involvement.
 Its employee Chung has been charged by South Korean prosecutors with leaking business secrets.
 A lawyer for Chung did not immediately respond to requests for comment.